ChanthMiao/ghc-wiki-mirror/Directed-coercions.md

 ### Using directed coercions in more places

 The current idea is to only use directed coercions in the rewriter/canonicaliser.
 It would also be possible to use them more broadly, for instance in the constraint solver.
 However, when we are handling Givens we often have to take apart evidence using `Nth`-co, so we would often need to go through `Coercion` (embedding both ways).

+## Possible other interactions

+`AxiomInstCo` takes a list of coercions as an argument, instead of what one might more naively expect, a list of types.
+It seems that this design was motivated by coercion optimisation concerns that may no longer be relevant with directed coercions.
+This might allow us to simplify the implementation in GHC, e.g. removing `GHC.Core.Unify.ty_co_match`.